112-2-dataScience/finalproject-group1/results/EDA_results/README.md

 * Job satisfaction levels vary across different job roles.
 * In some roles, such as Human Resources and Laboratory Technician, employees who left (Yes) generally had lower job satisfaction compared to those who stayed (No).
-* For roles like Manufacturing Director and Research Scientist, job satisfaction levels are similar regardless of attrition status.
 ![cor_2](cor_boxplot.png)

 ## Heatmap